tjlynch15/week4/README.md

 Your job is to make the code run without any errors.
 If you're successful, you should see the following when you run the program:

 ```
-This bank seems trustworthy!
-Here are the final balances
+Here are the final balances:
 Checking account:  1500.0
 Savings account:  500.0
 ```